Rustic Sourdough Baguettes

 - Cover and allow to rise until puffy, about 90 minutes to 3 hours, depending on use of yeast and how active your sourdough starter is.

-- Before baking, make three deep diagonal slashes with a bread lame or sharp knife on each loaf.
+- Preheat oven to 425°F about 60 minutes prior to baking.
+When loaves have risen, make three deep diagonal slashes with a bread lame or sharp knife on each loaf.
 Spray the baguettes with warm water right before placing in oven.

 The baguettes look perfect , interesting that brown rice flour is also added .Great share!